Heal a broken heart – How to | A spiritual guide to recovering from broken heart by Amy Garner.

 Heart Healing Meditation

-A meditation to sooth a hurting heart that has closed to protect itself from pain.
-Advanced and basic techniques.
+Sooth a hurting heart that has closed to protect itself from pain.
+Plus: you'll receive my weekly Good Vibes – unsubscribe anytime!

 Relationship Cord Cutting Meditation – The first stage in clearing your energy to make way for new connections.